Moana Pacific

 No analysis available

 Concrete construction is strongly supported for Moana Pacific.
-The current MLS record shows 17 of 20 listings coded CONCRE, and none of the public remarks suggest a different structural type.
-This looks like a stable building-level attribute rather than a copy-paste anomaly.
+The MLS history shows 17/20 current listings marked CONCRE, and none of the public remarks suggest a different structural material.
+This looks like a stable building characteristic rather than agent copy-paste noise.

 No analysis available